-Drawing on the stories, histories, architecture and landscapes belonging to various countries and cultures, Salmon constructs narratives that explore the role of romanticism in art.
-These narratives are often the result of a performative process, through which the artist attempts to experience in person these romanticised scenarios from the past.
-However in doing so and placing them within a contemporary context their original language and interpretation is often lost and instead replaced with notions of idealism, desire and personal fantasy.
+Drawing on the stories, histories, architecture, and landscapes belonging to various countries and cultures, Salmon constructs narratives that explore the role of romanticism in art.
+These narratives are often the result of a performative process, through which the artist attempts to experience in person these romanticized scenarios from the past.
+However, in doing so and placing them within a contemporary context their original language and interpretation is often lost and instead replaced with notions of idealism, desire, and personal fantasy.

 About her process while into the residency: